 Day trip idea #1: Curral das Freiras (valley of nuns)

-So if you want to experience the madness of a Madeiran bus journey, this is the perfect trip.
-You can get off the bus at the bottom of the valley to be violently sick and/or to walk the rest of the way up.
-Or you can just get the bus the whole way there if you’re lazy like us.
+You can read my post on how to do a day trip to Curral das Freiras from Funchal here.
+Essentially, if you want to experience the madness of a Madeiran bus journey, this is the perfect trip.
+You can get off the bus at the top of the valley to be violently sick and/or to walk the rest of the way.

 Day trip idea #2: Porto da Cruz